Poomthegoat/QuickTry-Workshop-Software-Engineer/README.md

 1. Skill development
     - Learn basic web development
 2. Example works
-    - Simulate work with the Raven Studio website project
+    - Simulate work with the QuickTry Studio website project
 3. Work with Github
     - Create your first repositoty
     - Deploy your own web site on Github